-Top GOP legislators are additionally pointing to a draft “Don’t Say Gay” that could ban Indiana teachers from holding classroom instruction about sexual orientation or gender identity.
+Top GOP legislators are additionally pointing to a draft “Don’t Say Gay” bill that could ban Indiana teachers from holding classroom instruction about sexual orientation or gender identity.

 It’s not exactly clear where Gov. Eric Holcomb stands on such proposals, although he told the Indiana Capital Chronicle he would entertain a variety of bills in the next session — and that while he wants to “be very pragmatic” about what bills he signs, he did not say whether any would be too hot to touch.

 The Republican governor is expected to outline his full legislative agenda for the next session on Jan.
 4 — less than a week before Indiana lawmakers reconvene at the statehouse.
 The 2023 session will also draw debate around the next state budget — a majority of which goes towards education-related line items.
 Numerous other agenda items affecting Hoosier students and schools will be up for debate, too.